 Chuck is frequently engaged in multijurisdictional and cross-border matters for debtors, secured creditors, official and ad hoc creditors‘ committees, equity committees and asset buyers.
 He partners with non-money center secured lenders, particularly in the real estate space, leveraging his deep experience in handling hundreds of real estate loan workouts on behalf of lenders, both in and out of court.

-Best Lawyers in America, Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, Litigation – Bankruptcy, 2006 to 2020, Lawyer of the Year (2019)
+Best Lawyers in America, Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, Litigation – Bankruptcy, 2006 – 2021, Lawyer of the Year (2019)

 The International Who’s Who of Insolvency and Restructuring Lawyers, 2008 to 2020

 The Legal 500 United States, Leading Individual, 2016